CalinCatuta/CalinCatuta/README.md

 **`Front-end Web Developer`**

 My name is Calin Catuta.
-I am 25 years old, and I am looking for a job. in the field of web development as a front-end developer.
-I would prefer it to be remote, but I am also open to a hybrid or physical way of working.
 I'm self-taught, and I want to become a full-stack in the future.
 I love video games and football.